cldf/cldf/wordlist.md

 original data distinct.

-In order to handle these cases, one could either modify the Language_ID and the Concept_ID, or, one adds two more columns in which the data is represented as originally intended and collected, with Language_ID and Concept_ID then serving as a cross-linguistic reference, and the language and the concept column serving for the original data.
+In order to handle these cases, one could either modify the Language_ID and the Parameter_ID, or, one adds two more columns in which the data is represented as originally intended and collected, with a local Language_ID and a local Parameter_ID then serving as a cross-linguistic reference, and the language and the concept column serving for the original data.
 This would yield a new structure of a basic dataset, with:

 * ID
-* Language (arbitrary unique identifier, usually the name that is used to denote the variety)
+* Language_ID (arbitrary unique identifier, usually the name that is used to denote the variety)
-* Concept (arbitrary unique identifier, usually the original concept label)
+* Parameter_ID (arbitrary unique identifier, usually the original concept label)
-* Word_Form
+* Value
-* Language_ID
+* Glottolog_ID
-* Concept_ID
+* Concepticon_ID

 Note that, since we allow for additional meta-data in JSON-format, the information regarding the cross-linguistic identifiers could as well be provided in the meta-data and would thus reduce redundancy.

-The minimal form of ID, Language, Concept, and Word Form is generally accepted by LingPy and EDICTOR.
+The minimal form of ID, Language, Concept (=Parameter), and Word Form (=Value) is generally accepted by LingPy and EDICTOR.
 When passed additional columns named CONCEPTICON_ID and GLOTTOLOG, the EDICTOR further automatically creates a hyperlink to the entries in the two databases.
 For future versions of LingPy, a Concepticon